 Welcome!
-This group is the main location for news and discussions about what Drupal community members are doing to improve Drupal documentation.
+This group is for news and discussions related to Drupal documentation.
 If you join this group, you'll be signed up to receive email notifications; you can change your preferences on your account page.
 You can also subscribe to posts via RSS (check the sidebar of this page), and via email using the links at the bottom of this page.

 With a quick run-through of the program, I didn't see any talks of BoFs related to documentation on the CPH site.